OS-SFT/0-OS-SFT-OVERVIEW/README.md

 1. **TAXONOMY FILES**: Library of Taxonomy Files - in human and machine readable format
 2. **TAXONOMY TOOLS**: Library of Interactive Tools to Explore and Compare Taxonomy Files - for human interaction
-3. **TAXONOMY RESEARCH**: Library of Research Papers proving findings, insights and recommendations on evolving Taxonomies
+3. **TAXONOMY RESEARCH PAPERS**: Library of Research Papers proving findings, insights and recommendations on evolving Taxonomies
 4. **TAXONOMY USE CASES**: Library of Real World Use Cases that explain how to solve specific business problems

 ## Example: TCFD, EBA and ISSB
 1. **TAXONOMY FILES**: TCFD (Framework); EBA Pillar 3 (Regulation); ISSB (Standard)
 2. **TAXONOMY TOOLS**: Pairwise Taxonomy Mappings for TCFD-EBA; TCFD-ISSB; EBA-ISSB
-3. **TAXONOMY RESEARCH**: Research Paper presenting findings, insights and recommendations of the Mappings Analysis
+3. **TAXONOMY RESEARCH PAPERS**: Research Paper presenting findings, insights and recommendations of the Mappings Analysis
 4. **TAXONOMY USE CASE**: Use Case of End-to-End Lending Workflow under TCFD-EBA-ISSB, where:
     - TCFD is used as part of the Decision Criteria by a Line-of-Business for the Lending;
     - EBA Pillar 3 is used for Mandatory ESG Risk Disclosure for the Lending; and,